Lionel F. Booth

-George H. Lanning (1838 – April 12, 1864), also known by his alias Lionel F. Booth, was a battalion commander of the 6th U.S. Regiment Colored Heavy Artillery.
-Lanning enrolled as a private in the 2nd Infantry Regiment, Company B. He served in St. Louis, Missouri at Jefferson Barracks, where he met Lizzie Way, and married her in September 1861 – signing the marriage certificate as George H. Lanning.
+George H. Lanning (1838 – April 12, 1864), also known by his alias Lionel F. Booth, was a battalion commander of the 6th U.S. Regiment Colored Heavy Artillery in the Union Army during the American Civil War.

+Lanning first enrolled as a private in the 2nd Infantry Regiment, Company B. He served in St. Louis, Missouri at Jefferson Barracks, where he met Lizzie Way, and married her in September 1861 – signing the marriage certificate as George H. Lanning.
 It is said that he was working as a clerk for General Nathaniel Lyon at the Battle of Wilson's Creek.

 In 1863, he was promoted to captain and given command to "A"-company of 6th U.S. Colored Heavy Artillery Regiment.
 Later he was promoted to major and given command of a battalion of said regiment which manned the Fort Pillow post.
 Because of his order of precedence he too was promoted to post commander.
-He was killed in action on April 12, 1864 at the Battle of Fort Pillow.
+He was killed in action on April 12, 1864, at the Battle of Fort Pillow.

 Although it is unknown what led Lanning to use an alias, aliases were common in the Civil War, often used to prevent people's families from finding them.
 Lanning was additionally estranged from a number of people in his family; in his widow's pension file, Lanning remarks to his aunt about his deceased parents in Iowa: